 Is there heterogeneity by demographic groups in perceptions of the wage distribution and beliefs about outside options?
-Although across all groups the average misperception of the national median wage is positive, there is significant heterogeneity in the share of respondents who underestimate the median wage, plotted in Panel A of Figure 7.
-Women are more likely to underestimate the median wage than men.
-Low-wage, younger, African American and Hispanic respondents are significantly more likely to underestimate.
-Low-wage, younger respondents and women also overestimate their position in the wage distribution to a greater extent, as displayed in Panel B of Figure 7.14
+Although the average misperception of the national median wage is positive across all groups, there is significant heterogeneity in the share of respondents who underestimate the median wage by group, plotted in Panel A of Figure 6.
+Specifically, women are more likely to underestimate the median wage than men.
+Low-wage, younger, African American and Hispanic respondents are significantly more likely to underestimate the median wage.
+Low-wage, younger respondents and women also overestimate their position in the wage distribution to a greater extent, as displayed in Panel B of Figure 6.

-$^{^{14}\}mathrm{Appendix}$ Table A-6 performs a similar analysis in regression form.
+$^{17}\mathrm{Appendix}$ Table A-6 performs a similar analysis in regression form.